JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 6. Mathematical Foundations

 This section establishes the mathematical basis for the architecture's complexity behavior, cost scaling, and configuration entropy.
 We prove that while the underlying network fabric inherently requires Θ(n²) routing and security relationships, the configuration effort required to generate and maintain these relationships is reduced to O(n).
-Formal proofs are provided for route growth, rule growth, NAT Gateway cost behavior, break-even thresholds, and entropy reduction.
+Formal proofs are provided for route growth, rule growth, NAT Gateway cost behavior, break-even thresholds, and entropy reduction (33% measured: 10.7 → 7.2 bits).

 6.1 Complexity Analysis